TEALSK12/apcsa-public/curriculum/BCProject.md

 * A program that allows different basketball teams to compete against each other, each team has different strengths and weaknesses (three point shooting, defense, endurance).
 The game allows the user to play as a coach, selecting what to do in specific situations
 * A program that allows different African animals to battle for “Savanah Supremacy”.
 * A program that simulates a number of different cars being able to race each other on different tracks (gravel, pavement, desert, rainy, etc).
+* A program that simulates a battle between vegetables, fighting to be recognized as the healthiest thing to eat.
+* A program that uses characters that you have made up yourself, with attributes, that battle for some type of championship

 You will have to be creative as you complete the program, and you will also have to carefully design and test the game play and logic of the battles.
 You want to ensure that the formulas for hit points and health make sense, and that the game includes an appropriate level of difficulty.